 An Essential Guide to Creating a Relapse Prevention Plan

 There are instances, however, where these rehab programs fail to keep the person sober and substance-free, as they fall by the wayside and succumb to the craving once more, diving head-first into a relapse.
 This is, by no means, an indicator that the rehabilitation program is faulty or inefficient.
 Life outside of the rehab center could just prove to be too much, fraught with triggers and temptations that wear down the person’s resistance to the point that they give in.

 What Is a Relapse and Why Does It Happen?

 Establishing commitment is important because it builds on the determination and will to stay away from substances, regardless of the situation.
 The internal mindset should be committed to having a new life, not just getting over with it at the moment just to get out of rehab.

 Getting clean and staying sober requires a lot of work.
 The work that goes into it is nowhere near easy, and anyone who goes through it should have a good appreciation of being able to do it.

 Most people currently gripped by addiction tend to isolate themselves, although this is no indication that they would really want to be alone.
-Given a choice, most would welcome any help they could get to get out of the habit, or even just have someone to talk to about it.
+Given a choice, most would welcome any help they could get to get out of the habit or even just have someone to talk to about it.

 Having a support system including the family and friends should be a part of the recovery plan.
 Knowing that someone is there for you even through the toughest times makes life easier to navigate.
 Conversely, not having any support could drive the person further into depression, melancholy, and desperation, with no other option but to take substances again.